 \subsection{Results and Discussion}

-The experimental results clearly demonstrate that the additional adaptive correction introduced in the proposed Adapt $(L_0,L_1)$-FW algorithm provides consistent acceleration in all test cases.
-This algorithm achieved the best performance across all experiments.
-Exactly the same thing we can say about $(L_0,L_1)$-FW algorithm which hugely outperform the standard algorithm.
+The experimental results demonstrate that the additional adaptive correction in the proposed Adapt $(L_0,L_1)$-FW algorithm consistently accelerates convergence across all test cases.
+This algorithm achieved the best performance in all experiments.
+Similarly, the $(L_0,L_1)$-FW algorithm also significantly outperforms the standard Frank--Wolfe algorithm.

-The reason for this adaptive procedure improvement above standard procedure lies in the finer tuning of the step size: the adaptive update in Adapt $(L_0,L_1)$-FW increases the parameter more smoothly and conservatively, avoiding abrupt changes that can hinder convergence.
-Moreover, alternating the parameter updates further improves convergence speed, since the aggregate value
+The improvement provided by the adaptive procedure stems from the finer tuning of the step size: the adaptive update in Adapt $(L_0,L_1)$-FW increases the parameters more smoothly and conservatively, avoiding abrupt changes that could hinder convergence.
+Additionally, alternating the parameter updates enhances the convergence speed, as the aggregate value

-grows more gradually and stabilizes earlier than in more aggressive adaptive schemes.
+increases more gradually and stabilizes earlier than in more aggressive adaptive schemes.